Using CRM to Sell More

 CRM can help

-In this scenario, an enterprise-wide CRM solution would have allowed the sales person to view the historical information on the customer PRIOR to making the sales call.
-For example: C2CRM maintains comprehensive customer service information for each record.
+In this scenario, an enterprise-wide CRM solution would have allowed the salesperson to view the historical information on the customer before making the sales call.
+For example, C2CRM maintains comprehensive customer service information for each record.
 If a customer calls into support regarding a particular product, the service representative can enter details regarding the nature of the call.
 From that point forward, others can view this detailed information and get any needed information regarding the history of the customer.

-All of these C2CRM functions will help sales people get leads faster and react to them immediately.
-But more importantly, it automates the lead capture process using the Internet in the efforts to increase lead generation and distribute those leads appropriately.
+These C2CRM functions will help salespeople get leads faster and react to them immediately.
+But more importantly, it automates the lead capture process using the Internet to increase lead generation and distribute those leads appropriately.

 From a sales professional’s viewpoint, a CRM solution needs to have a minimal learning curve while helping to streamline his/her job…not adding work to it.
 If any organization is going to be able to gain the true benefits that a CRM solution can provide, people need to USE it.
 That issue alone can be the biggest pain for a salesperson.